SurfaceJS/surface/packages/publisher/readme.md

-  --sequence               <n>     Sequence used to compose the prerelease --registry               <n>     Registry from where packages will be unpublished --token                  <n>     Token used to authenticate --include-workspace-root [n]     Include workspaces root when bumping or publishing --packages               <n...>  Packages or workspaces to bump --include-private        <n>     Include private packages when bumping or publishing --cwd                    <n>     Working dir
+  --sequence               <n>     Sequence used to compose the prerelease --registry               <n>     Registry from where packages will be unpublished --token                  <n>     Token used to authenticate --include-workspace-root [n]     Includes workspaces root --packages               <n...>  Packages or workspaces to include --include-private        <n>     Include private packages --cwd                    <n>     Working dir
   --dry                    [n]     Enables dry run --log-level              <n>     Log level (default: "info")